Olympic Broadcasting Services: Pyeongchang 2018

-Pyeongchang 2018 Winter Olympics and Paralympic cameras provided by Panasonic.

 In cooperation with Intel, OBS utilised a VR platform that created a 360/180-degree virtual reality environment for viewers.

-Certain sports events and the Ceremonies were produced natively in Ultra High Definition (4K UHD), for the first time, providing participating subscribers with a pixel resolution four times that of High Definition (HD) – the current standard.
+Certain sports events and the ceremonies were produced natively in Ultra High Definition (4K UHD), for the first time, providing participating subscribers with a pixel resolution four times that of High Definition (HD) – the current standard.
 Furthermore, other events were produced in 8K Super Hi-Vision (SHV) through partnership with Japan’s public service broadcaster, NHK.
 Up to 10 cameras, including 8K Super Slow Motion (SSM) cameras, were deployed for live production, twice the number used at Rio 2016.

-The OBS Production Plan included more than 450 cameras to produce approximately 5,000 hours (approximately 20 per cent more than in Sochi four years ago) – including live sport, select official trainings and Ski Jumping trials; the Opening and Closing Ceremonies; the daily Medals Plaza Victory Ceremonies; the Olympic Channel News (OCN); digital content (Virtual Reality, Content+); and other production material.

-OBS launched a new cloud-based content delivery platform known as Content+, which provided fully produced short-form content (varying from 10 seconds to slightly longer pieces of three minutes) for MRHs to use on their digital and social media platforms.
+The OBS Production Plan included more than 450 cameras to produce more than 5,400 hours of coverage, of which 867 hours were dedicated to live sports.
+OBS launched a new cloud-based content delivery platform known as Content+, allowing Rights-Holding Broadcasters to download more than 6,000 short form digital/social media clips.